How to Enable or Disable Taskbar App Badges in Windows 11

 - Click on the Taskbar behaviors section to expand it.

-- Find the option that says Show badges on taskbar apps.
+- Find the option labeled Show badges on taskbar apps.

 - Check the box to turn badges on, or uncheck the box to turn them off.

-Once you are finished, you can simply close the Settings window.
-Your changes will take effect immediately.
+Once finished, close the window.
+Your changes take effect immediately.

 Summary